 Swimming in debts can make life very uncomfortable.
 At times, debtors fear to answer their phones or mail.
 Sometimes, they are hailed into court and have to explain to judges why they cannot afford to repay a hospital or credit card company.
 Other times, they are preparing to watch their homes sell at a foreclosure auction.
 Cars and homes in the family for years can become a part of debtors’ identities.
 Fear of losing them becomes fear of losing a part of debtors’ selves.

 The good news is that I can help you.
 A bankruptcy filing can stop the harassing phone calls and collection letters.
-At Law Offices of Maxwell Charles Livingston, I provide the compassionate, experienced guidance you need to deal with both the financial and emotional issues of overwhelming debt.
+I provide the compassionate, experienced guidance you need to deal with both the financial and emotional issues of overwhelming debt.

 Chapter 7 Bankruptcy